 The Hudson Data Jam Competition is open to all current middle and high school students (grades 4-12).
-Only eligible participants may submit projects and receive prizes.
+Family Data Jam is open to students of all ages and their parents/guardians.

 Previous Entrants

 Previous entrants are encouraged to compete again in the Hudson Data Jam Competition, as long as they meet the above student eligibility requirements.
 Students are welcome to use the same dataset(s) they used in previous years, however, they must create a new project for the competition.
 Previously entered projects are ineligible.